-Tera-Wasserburg diagrams of primary and secondary calcite reference materials and metadata for LA-ICP-MS U-Pb ages of fluorite can be found in Fig. A2 and A3 and Table A4 of Appendix A.
+Tera-Wasserburg diagrams of primary and secondary calcite reference materials and metadata for LA-ICP-MS U-Pb ages of fluorite can be found in Fig. A1 and Table A1 of Appendix A and in supplementary material.

 4 Results

 4.1 Petrographic observations